-Section 327 of the FY 2006 Appropriations Act Final Rule, FR-5036-F- 01 Question Answer 6 Section 327(a)(6) Section 5.612(f) Also concerning the eligibility of parents, individually or jointly, how does the PHA know whether to determine the eligibility of the parents "individually" or "jointly"?
+Section 327 of the FY 2006 Appropriations Act Final Rule, FR-5036-F- 01 Question Answer HCV.
+Administrative Pla Section 5.612(f) Also concerning the eligibility of parents, individually or jointly, how does the PHA know whether to determine the eligibility of the parents "individually" or "jointly"?
 Are there any established criteria a PHA may use in making this determination?
-PHAs may adopt and implement the following criteria for determining whether to obtain the declaration and certification of income from parents, individually or jointly.
-If the student's parents are married and living with each other, obtain the declaration and certification of income from each parent.
-If he student's parent is widowed or single, obtain the declaration and certification of income from that parent.
-If the student's parents are divorced or separated, obtain the declaration and certification of income from each parent.
-If the student's parents are divorced or separated, obtain the declaration and certification of income from each parent.
-If the student has been living with one of his or her parents and has not had contact with or does not know where to contact his or her other parent, obtain from the student a certification under penalty of perjury, addressing the circumstances (including a statement hat the student has not received financial assistance from the parent) and obtain from the parent whom the student has been living or has contact with the declaration and certification of income.
-HCV Administrative Pla an 3-45
+PHAs may adopt and implement the following criteria for determining whether to obtain the declaration and certification of income from parents, individually or jointly. • If the student's parents are married and living with each other, obtain the declaration and certification of income from each parent. • If he student's parent is widowed or single, obtain the declaration and certification of income from that parent. • If the student's parents are divorced or separated, obtain the declaration and certification of income from each parent. • If the student has been living with one of his or her parents and has not had contact with or does not know where to contact his or her other parent, obtain from the student a certification under penalty of perjury, addressing the circumstances (including a statement hat the student has not received financial assistance from the parent) and obtain from the parent whom the student has been living or has contact with the declaration and certification of income. ПСУ aummstrative Pla I 3-34